An ant bite happens when an ant bites using its jawbones and mouth to pinch human skin.

 Let us look at the different ant bites you may come across below.

-While the initial bite is extremely painful, and redness, irritation, and swelling are common, be on the lookout for signs of allergic reaction – bull ant bites have killed people in the past due to the potency of their venom.
+While the initial bite is excruciating, and redness, irritation, and swelling are common, be on the lookout for signs of allergic reaction – bull ant bites have killed people in the past due to their potency venom.

 How do you treat bull ant bites in Australia?